grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 ### Setting SNI during Tls handshake
-As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or a similar mechanism, depending on the language, and the SslContext is instantiated using the truststore location indicated by the `UpstreamTlsContext`.
+As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or a similar mechanism, depending on the language.
-This SslContext is then used to initiate the Tls handshake for the transport and this is when the SNI is sent for the `ClientHello` frame of the handshake.
+[A29 implementation details][A29_impl-details] also talks about a `CertificateProvider` object that represents a plugin that provides the required certificates and keys to the gRPC application.
+When Tls handshake is initiated for a channel that is using `XdsCredentials`, this `CertificateProvider` object is used to provide the certs and trust roots for establishing the secure connection.
+During this handshake we need to set the SNI to use for the `ClientHello` frame of the handshake.
 To determine the SNI, we need both the `UpstreamTlsContext` and the hostname for the endpoint.
-The hostname attribute is already stored in the subchannel wrapper by the xds_cluster_impl policy when its child policy creates a subchannel.
-Once the `SslContext` is available during the Tls handshake phase of the transport creation (the creation of which depends on the choice of the certificate provider infra to use as indicated by the `UpstreamTlsContext`), the fields from `UpstreamTlsContext` and the hostname from the channel attributes will be used to determine the SNI to set for the handshake.
+The `UpstreamTlsContext` comes via the xds cluster configuration, and the xds_cluster_impl policy sets this `CertificateProvider` into the subchannel wrapper when its child LB policy creates the subchannel.
+It also stores the hostname attribute of the endpoint in the subchannel wrapper.
+To determine the SNI the parsed information from `UpstreamTlsContext.sni` and `UpstreamTlsContext.auto_host_sni` will also be set into the `CertificateProvider`.
+When the Tls handling code uses the certs and trust roots from the `CertificateProvider` to establish the connection, it will also now determine the SNI to set based on the parsed sni related fields available in the `CertificateProvider` and also the hostname available in the subchannel attributes.

 ##### Language specific example
 As an example, in Java, the ClusterImpl LB policy creates the `SslContextProviderSuppler` wrapping the